TheMathematicFanatic/MF_Tools/README.md

 - **mobA -** Starting mobject (required)
 - **mobB -** Target mobject (required)
 - **\*glyph_map -** Arbitrarily long sequence of tuples of lists of integers.
 Each one can have an optional third element which is a dictionary of kwargs.
 This is certainly the most important parameter and controls almost everything that happens.
 See above for a detailed explanation.
+- **auto_resolve -** Boolean, defaults to False.
+When False, the unmentioned indices will be ReplacementTransformed into one another if they are the same length, or will trigger show_indices mode if they are not the same length.
+If True, then unmentioned_indices will be introduced/removed by the default introducer/remover, with a small delay.
 - **from_copy -** Boolean, defaults to False.
 If True, then the original mobA will be left alone while a copy of it is transformed into mobB.
 - **mobA_submobject_index -** List of integers.
 Determines which submobject of mobA, or which submobject of which submobject of mobA, etc., upon which to act.
 For example, [0,3,1] will cause it to act on mobA[0][3][1].Defaults to [0], which is perfect for the structure of MathTex mobjects.
 - **mobB_submobject_index -** List of integers, defaults to [0].
 Same as mobA_submobject_index, but for the target mobject.